BreathingCode/BreathingCode.github.io/register.md

 Tickets will cost a maximum of 250€ (plus VAT).

-You can us reduce ticket prices, by [helping us find sponsors](/sponsoring.html).
-For every 250€ in sponsoring that you help us secure until the end of March, the price of every ticket will be lowered by 7€.
+You can help us to further reduce ticket prices by [helping us find sponsors](/sponsoring.html).
+For every 250€ in sponsoring that we can raise till the end of March, the price of every ticket will be lowered by 7€.

 <iframe src="https://docs.google.com/forms/d/1CZ9eg2hWHLAkkumk5I4Xt8-XF6owFtbm2s0qJbuaHHY/viewform?embedded=true" width="580" height="700" frameborder="0" marginheight="0" marginwidth="0">Wird geladen...</iframe>